Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 When you go to the market to buy ingredients and feel like the price is a little higher, you try to ask if the price can be brought down within your range.
 This is an example of negotiation where 2 people both lose something and settle for less than what they want.

 Negotiation refers to an approach between parties in a dispute seeking to reach a concession by finding a solution for both parties to agree with.
+There are different types of negotiation as well, like avoidance negotiation and integrative negotiation, but let’s focus on the broader aspects of negotiation for this article.

 You must know that negotiation has three possible outcomes: